hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Sections

-A **section** occupies the largest hierarchy within the form and is used as a descriptive term for organizing combinations of text, form elements (inputs, checkboxes, toggles, etc), and actions.
-Even in the simplest of circumstances a form can consist of multiple sections with differing content, each receiving a 32px vertical gap in between.
+A **section** occupies the largest hierarchy within the form.
+Sections organize text, fields (inputs, checkboxes, toggles, etc.), and actions into logical groups.
+There should be a 32px vertical gap between each section.

 ![Example of multiple sections in a form](/assets/patterns/form-patterns/form-sections.png =450x*)

 ### Fields

-A **field** is a broad term used to describe a form control and label pairing.
-When combined within a section there should be a 24px gap between each field.
+A **field** describes a form control and label pairing.
+When displaying multiple fields within a section, there should be a 24px gap between each field.

 ![Example of multiple fields in a section](/assets/patterns/form-patterns/section-fields.png =450x*)

-Fields can be further broken down into two types; text fields and data fields, each with it's own recommended usage and examples.
+Fields can be further divided into two types: **text fields** and **data fields**.

 #### Text fields